Tactical Communications Technical Glossary Part I

 HF – High Frequency (3–30 MHz)

-Definition: HF relies on skywave/ionospheric propagation, allowing signals to travel hundreds to thousands of kilometers without any repeater, satellite, or infrastructure.
-Ideal for very-long-range, infrastructure-free communication in harsh environments.
+Definition: HF relies on skywave or ionospheric propagation.
+This allows signals to travel hundreds to thousands of kilometers without needing repeaters, satellites, or infrastructure.
+It is ideal for very long-range, infrastructure-free communication in harsh environments.

 VHF – Very High Frequency (30–300 MHz)

-Definition: In tactical radio operations, VHF typically denotes the 30–88 MHz combat band, which is optimized for squad/platoon ground communications and offers reliable performance in line-of-sight communications.
+Definition: In tactical radio operations, VHF typically denotes the 30–88 MHz combat band.
+This band is optimized for squad and platoon ground communications, offering reliable performance in line-of-sight communications.

 UHF – Ultra High Frequency (300 MHz–3 GHz)

-Definition: UHF provides short-range, high-bandwidth communication with reliable performance in urban, indoor, and vehicular environments.
-Used for special operations, UAV video/data links, and high-capacity tactical radios.
+Definition: UHF provides short-range, high-bandwidth communication.
+It performs reliably in urban, indoor, and vehicular environments.
+This frequency is used for special operations, UAV video/data links, and high-capacity tactical radios.

 For more information on communication frequencies, please refer to our blog article, "Understanding UHF, VHF, and HF Radio: Key Differences and Applications."